FusionCache/docs/docs/indexes.md

 ## Performance
-Using an index increases store and update slightly because the index has to be managed, but it will dramatically reduce search.
+Indexes increase store, delete and update because the index has to be managed, but it will dramatically reduce search time.

 For example, a cache with only 500,000 key-value objects.
 We do a `FIND` for a `key`, we can compare the query metrics with `key` indexed and not indexed.